michalfilippi/pytimers/docs/source/usage.rst

 Timer Context Manager
 ---------------------

-To measure time of any code not enclosed in a callable object you can use timer context manager.
+To measure time of any piece of code not enclosed in a callable object you can use ``timer`` context manager capabilities.

 .. code-block:: python